espressouk/GeoOSAM/README.md

 ## 🛠 Known Issues

-This plugin is still under active development.
 For current limitations and upcoming fixes, see:

 👉 [Known Issues](#known-issues-and-planned-fixes)